fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task04/task04.md

 - 8.2 Show history of patients in a table and details view (all changed diagnosis, medications, orders, and self created events).
 - 8.3 The details view shows: name of the patient (optional), event type, responsable therapist, comment of responsable therapist, date of event, clinic.
 - 8.4 The table view shows: name of the patient (optional), event type, responsable therapist, date of event, clinic.
-- 8.5 Filter the history of one patient: own events, events created by therapists from the same clinic, events created by all existing therapists.
+- 8.5 Filter the history of one patient  (1. dimension): own events, events created by therapists from the same clinic, events created by all existing therapists.
-- 8.6 Filter the history of multiple patients: current patient, all own patients, all patients from the same clinic, all existing patients.
+- 8.6 Filter the history of multiple patients (2. dimension): current patient, all own patients, all patients from the same clinic, all existing patients.
 - 8.7 Search history entries: search by name of the patient (optional), event type, responsable therapist, comment of responsable therapist, date of event, clinic.
 - 8.8 Sort history entries: sort by name of the patient (optional), event type, responsable therapist, comment of responsable therapist, date of event, clinic.